iwatakeshi/square-elixir-sdk/README.md

 **Documentation**

 About half of the modules are documented.
-Note that some of the context written in docs are for Ruby since the docs are directly being ported from [square-ruby-sdk](https://github.com/square/square-ruby-sdk)
+Note that some of the context written in the docs are for Ruby since the docs are directly being ported from [square-ruby-sdk](https://github.com/square/square-ruby-sdk)

 ## Installation